tss-pittsburgh/hugo-book/README.md

 ### Referral-Links

-This short code is to a referral link whose target URL is selected randomly.
+This short code is to show a referral link whose target URL is selected randomly.

 For example, to show the referral links for credict cards "Discover it" and "Discover Edu", one can use the following snippet: